icopy-site/awesome-cn/docs/awesome/awesome-neovim.md

 - [drybalka/clean.nvim](https://github.com/drybalka/clean.nvim) - Cleaning up the default key mappings and plugins and leaving only the bare essentials to build upon.
 - [StratOS-Linux/StratVIM](https://github.com/StratOS-Linux/StratVIM) - A full-fledged Neovim distribution included by default in [StratOS](https://github.com/StratOS-Linux), an upcoming Arch-based Linux distro.
 - [Shaobin-Jiang/IceNvim](https://github.com/Shaobin-Jiang/IceNvim) - A beautiful, powerful and customizable config that is blazingly fast.
+- [ayamir/nvimdots](https://github.com/ayamir/nvimdots) - A well-configured and structured configuration with NixOS support.

 ## External